DrC0okie/HEIG_CLD_Labo2/README.md

 | Hardware lifecycle          | AWS                   | AWS                   |
 | Power, network, and cooling | AWS                   | AWS                   |

-We can see that a lot of feature is managed by AWS instead of the customer (fully managed), and this management has an extra cost.
+We can see that a lot of features are managed by AWS instead of the customer (fully managed), and this management has an extra cost.
 Now if we compare with on-premise management, it would be fully done by the user.
 So an IT manager would assume full responsibility for the server, operating system, and software.

 ### 1.3 RDS vs EC2 analysis

 #### Arguments in favor of RDS

 RDS offers automatic backups and encryption.
 RDS takes full responsibility for the database.
 Configuration, management, maintenance, and security is automated by AWS.
 It allows to configure read replicas or set up synchronous replication across multiple AZ for enhanced performance and availability.
-It could be a huge time saver if we had to deploy a DB in multiple AZ with multiple stanbys, but time is money, so this solution is more expensive.
+It could be a huge time saver if we had to deploy a DB in multiple AZ with multiple standbys, but time is money, so this solution is more expensive.
 Inspired by this [Source](https://serverguy.com/comparison/pros-cons-rds-vs-ec2-mysql-aws/)

 #### Arguments in favor of EC2 with DB engine